Qidong-Liu/ANE/README.md

 - **utils.py:** Codes to load data and split data.
 ## Data

-(1) TriGAN expect an edgelist for the input network, i.e.,
+(1) ANE expect an edgelist for the input network, i.e.,
 >node1 node2 1

 >node1 node3 1